-I stuck to this system all year and a few weeks ago I called my accountant, set up my tax appointment, sat at my computer and had everything ready to go in about only 15 minutes!
-I want to share with you the few tweaks I’ve made to my monthly financial routine that has made all the difference in the world!
+I stuck to this system all year and a few weeks ago I called my accountant, set up my tax appointment, sat at my computer, and had everything ready to go in about only 15 minutes!
+I want to share with you the few tweaks I’ve made to my monthly financial routine that have made all the difference in the world.

 These tips are “practical”, not expert, meaning these tax tips are more relevant to practice, not theory.
 They just make sense for the average person to put into practice and aren’t necessarily required steps for filing your tax return.